 Insights gained from the analysis will guide you on how to optimize your campaign.
 If you find out that specific traffic sources are not yielding a positive outcome for your business, remove them from your campaign settings and stick to the highly-converting traffic sources.

-Even if your campaign is successful, there’s still room for improvement by adjusting your exposure time multiplier to ensure you don’t pay too much for the same ad impressions.
+Even if your campaign is successful, adjusting your exposure time multiplier is still room for improvement to ensure you don’t pay too much for the same ad impressions.
 Review your campaign goals against the generated results, and make the necessary adjustments to keep your ad campaign performing at a high level.

 10. Don’t forget to get creative

-Don’t make one design for the creative and go with it for the entire duration of the campaign.
+Don’t make one design for your creative; go with it for the entire campaign duration.
 Sometimes, your campaign isn’t doing well because you have a poor creative that doesn’t grab the attention of your target users.

 Want to perfect your paid ads?